Evolving the Integrated Services for Sensitive Claims

 Integrating rehabilitation services within ISSC

 As we work to evolve the way we support survivors of sexual violence, we’re proposing some changes.
 One of them is that beginning December 2024 provider disciplines that were previously under the Training for Independence Sensitive Claims contract will move to the new Integrated Services for Sensitive Claims (ISSC) contract.
-This includes physiotherapists, occupational therapists, speech and language therapists, registered nurses, social workers, dieticians, counsellors, and psychologists.
+The proposed list of future disciplines includes counsellors, psychotherapists, psychologists, psychiatrists, social workers, physiotherapists,occupational therapists, speech language therapists, registered nurses, and dieticians.

-To learn more about this change and what it means for suppliers and providers, we’re hosting a webinar on Tuesday 12 December at 1 pm.
+To learn more about this change and what it means for suppliers and providers, see the slides shared during our webinar on 12 December 2023:

 Work continues to design new entryway into sexual violence response system